The Hom-Yang-Baxter equation and Hom-Lie algebras: Introduction

-A Lie algebra can be regarded as a Hom-Lie algebra with $\alpha = Id$.
+for $x,y \in L$, then it is said to be \emph{multiplicative}.
+A Lie algebra can be regarded as a multiplicative Hom-Lie algebra with $\alpha = Id$.
 Hom-Lie algebras (without multiplicativity) were introduced in \cite{hls} to describe the structures on some $q$-deformations of the Witt and the Virasoro algebras.
 They are also closely related to discrete and deformed vector fields, differential calculus \cite{hls,ls,ls2,rs,ss}, and number theory \cite{larsson}.
-Earlier precursors of Hom-Lie algebras can be found in \cite{hu,liu}.
-Hom-Lie algebras and related algebraic structures have been further studied in \cite{atm,fg,fg2,jl,ls3,ms,ms2,ms3,ms4,yau,yau2,yau3,yau4,yau5,yau6}.
+Earlier precursors of Hom-Lie algebras can be found in \cite{as,hu,liu}.
+The reader is referred to \cite{mak2,ms}, \cite{yau}-\cite{yau12}, and the references therein for discussions about other Hom-type structures.

 Recall that the Yang-Baxter equation (YBE) states